 To calculate the length of your pregnancy, begin with the date of ovulation.
 The two weeks prior to ovulation are considered weeks 1 and 2 of pregnancy.
 For women who ovulate on day 14 of the menstrual cycle, day 1 of pregnancy will correspond with day 1 of the last menstrual period (LMP).

-Pregnancy can be broken down into days, weeks, months and trimesters.
-Day 1 marks the beginning of week 1 of pregnancy, month 1 of pregnancy, and the start of the first trimester.
-A baby is conceived during week 3 of pregnancy.
-Day 15 marks the beginning of the week 3.
+Pregnancy can be divided into days, weeks, months, and trimesters.
+Day 1 marks the beginning of week 1, month 1, and the first trimester.
+A baby is conceived during week 3, and day 15 marks the beginning of week 3.
 The average pregnancy is 280 days long.

-Another way to talk about the days and weeks of pregnancy is to combine the two units of measurement.
-Week 1 of pregnancy begins on 0 weeks 1 day and ends on 1 week 0 days of pregnancy.
-Week 2 of pregnancy encompasses the time between 1 week 1 day and 2 weeks 0 days of pregnancy.
-A baby born on 38 weeks 3 days of pregnancy is born during week 39 of pregnancy.
+Another way to discuss the days and weeks of pregnancy is to combine the two units of measurement.
+Week 1 of pregnancy begins at 0 weeks 1 day and ends at 1 week 0 days of pregnancy.
+Week 2 encompasses the time between 1 week 1 day and 2 weeks 0 days of pregnancy.
+A baby born at 38 weeks 3 days of pregnancy is born during week 39 of pregnancy.

 Although most health care providers will take about the length of pregnancy in terms of weeks, the weeks of pregnancy can also be combined into months.
 Because some months are longer than others, some months consists of 4 weeks while others consist of 5 weeks.
 The average pregnancy is 9 months long.
 (Click on the calendar to view the full size of the image.)